mchatzis/SOLID-principles/README.md

 ## Motivation
 This project was part of my plan of self-learning software design that abides by the S.O.L.I.D. design principles.

-My plan was to follow the following processes in parallel:
+My plan was to carry out the following processes in parallel:
   - Theory: Read through Robert C. Martin's (Uncle Bob's) books on Clean Architecture and Software Craftsmanship
   - Practice: Implement concepts learnt from theory in my OOP-chat application